Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Verify order history
 - [ ] Verify payment methods page
 - [ ] Add size chart and return policy in products page
+- [ ] Insert weights to DB
+- [ ] Add up the weight for all products
+- [ ] Set the weight in create Shipment
+- [ ] Add astrisks to required fields for all forms

+# Post Release To Do
+- [ ] Finish Admin Panel
+- [ ] Add security to image server by authenticating user before upload or delete
-- [ ] Make sure to create shipment based on order information
+- [ ] Redo Discounts to allow for members to receive discounts without code
 - [ ] Add ability to create pickup from admin panel

-# Post Release To Do
+- [ ] Create routine pickups
 - [ ] Get payment methods page working
 - [ ] Save card if so choosen
-- [ ] Finish Admin Panel
-- [ ] Add security to image server by authenticating user before upload or delete
 - [ ] Create a critical error route
 - [ ] Allow selection of address by moving pin on the map
-- [ ] Redo Discounts to allow for members to receive discounts without code
 - [ ] Increase Performance
 - [ ] Use Page Insights to increase performance
 - [ ] Limit the number of products on first page load